Table of Contents

 - Celebrate special events: encourage employees to celebrate holidays or events with enthusiasm, particularly if they offer an opportunity to dress up or try different food.
 Allowing our playful side show at work helps us to build better relationships no matter where we are located.

 Hybrid working environments can provide new ways for employees to collaborate, but employers must intentionally create these opportunities initially.
-In time, we all hope they will become second nature.
+Overtime these have become second nature.